 - The trucking company or driver failed to maintain or repair the truck properly.

-When we look into your accident, we will pinpoint what went wrong, and from there, we can identify the liable party or parties.
+When we investigate your accident, we will pinpoint what went wrong, and from there, we can identify the liable party or parties.
 Our commitment to seeking the truth allows us to build strong and compelling cases for our clients.

-Let’s walk through how Florida law applies the elements of liability to a hypothetical truck accident claim:
+As your lawyers, we can apply the elements of liability to your truck accident claim:

 - The defendant must have owed you a legal duty: Everyone driving a motor vehicle on public roadways must obey traffic laws and drive carefully.
-The law limits the hours that commercial truck drivers can drive without taking a rest break.
+The law limits commercial truck drivers’ hours without taking a rest break.

 - The careless action must cause the accident: If another party’s negligence caused or contributed to the accident, the situation meets the required causation factor.
 In our scenario, the commercial vehicle driver fell asleep at the wheel, drove across the median, and struck another vehicle head-on.
 Their carelessness caused the collision.

 - You suffered damages as a result of the crash: Usually, you must have measurable losses to pursue a claim for compensation in a personal injury case.
 If you sustained physical injuries, you have quantifiable damages that satisfy this required element of liability.